cloudwego/biz-demo/sample_douyin/README.md

 ### Basic Features

 - Hertz
-  - Use `thrift` IDL to define HTTP interface
   - Use `Hertz` binding and validate
   - Use `obs-opentelemetry` and `jarger` for `tracing`, `metrics`, `logging`
   - Middleware